braidn/Knowledge-Repo/ReadingList.md

 ###Reading

-1. Sql And Relational Theory
 1. Thinking Fast And Slow

 ###Fin

+1. Rails Recipies
+1. Rails View
+1. Sql And Relational Theory
 1. Shape of Design
 1. The Obstacle is The Way
 1. Daily Rituals